vitest-dev/vitest/docs/config/index.md

 Custom reporter for output.
 Can contain one or more built-in report names, reporter instances, and/or paths to custom reporters.

+### benchmark.outputFile

+- **Type:** `string | Record<string, string>`

+Write benchmark results to a file when the `--reporter=json` option is also specified.
+By providing an object instead of a string you can define individual outputs when using multiple reporters.

+To provide object via CLI command, use the following syntax: `--outputFile.json=./path --outputFile.junit=./other-path`.

 ### alias

 - **Type:** `Record<string, string> | Array<{ find: string | RegExp, replacement: string, customResolver?: ResolverFunction | ResolverObject }>`